How Many YouTube Shorts Should You Post Per Day? (2026)

 The short answer: 1-3 Shorts per day if you can maintain quality, or 3-7 per week if you're a solo creator.
 The real answer depends on your channel size, goals, and capacity to produce content that retains viewers.

-This guide covers the ideal posting frequency by channel size, how the YouTube Shorts algorithm treats upload volume, the quality-vs-quantity tradeoff, and how to stay consistent without burning out.
+This guide covers the ideal posting frequency by channel size and niche, the best times to upload, how the YouTube Shorts algorithm treats upload volume, monetization considerations, and how to stay consistent without burning out.

 Recommended YouTube Shorts Posting Frequency

 There's no single correct number of YouTube Shorts to post per day.
-But multiple data sources point to a clear range:
+But data from multiple studies in 2026 points to a clear range:

 | Growth Strategy | Frequency | Best For |